lcrespom/Modulator/README.md

 ##ToDo
 - Bugs
 	- ADSR needs more testing & refining
-		- Release works only sometimes
-	- Popping sound at note on (probably needs custom oscillator with gain)
+	- Popping sound at note on/off (probably needs custom oscillator with gain)
 	- Refine rules to determine whether nodes can connect
 	- Arrows are drawn in wrong position when window is vertically scrolled (low)
 	- Review TODO items inside code

 - Functionality
-	- Add all possible AudioNodes available into the palette
-		- Support sampled audio (default sample URL to amen break from Wikipedia)
-		- All pending nodes
-			- AudioBufferSourceNode
-			- ChannelMergerNode / ChannelSplitterNode (maybe not)
-			- ConvolverNode
-			- WaveShaperNode
 	- Custom nodes
 		- Oscillator with gain
 		- LFO with gain